xlab-si/emmy/README.md

 A good resource on zero-knowledge proofs is [1].

 Zero-knowledge proofs can be built upon sigma protocols.
-Sigma protocols are three-move protocols (commitment, challenge and response) which have the following properties: completeness, special soundness, and special honest zero knowledge verifier (not going into definitions here).
+Sigma protocols are three-move protocols (commitment, challenge and response) which have the following properties: completeness, special soundness, and special honest zero knowledge verifier (not going into definitions here, see [1]).
 An example sigma protocol is Schnorr protocol:

 ![schnorr protocol](https://raw.github.com/xlab-si/emmy/master/img/schnorr_protocol.png)